hornadam8/braille-app/NOTES.md

-allow a student to join a cohort from cohort show page create assignments show page create papers
+allow a student to join a cohort from cohort show page create papers/add a paper to an assignment